 Swinburne will act on these results, engage with our community and determine the best way forward.
 We will immediately ensure that our students are aware of the support that is available to them, should they need it, and continue to provide education and prevention initiatives to ensure our students feel safe and that any form of sexual assault or sexual harassment is unacceptable.

-In addressing recommendations four and nine of the AHRC report, Swinburne commissioned an independent, expert-led review of existing university policies and response pathways in relation to sexual assault and sexual harassment.
+In addressing recommendations from the Australian Human Rights Commission’s Change the Course report and the requirements of the Australian Government’s Action Plan Addressing Gender-based Violence in Higher Education, Swinburne has commissioned independent, expert-led reviews of existing university policies and response pathways related to sexual harm.

 Safety and security on campus